fractova/.github/profile/README.md

 Welcome to our GitHub repository!
 We're excited to have you here.
 Here's a little about us and how you can get involved:

 ### 🙋‍♂️ Who We Are
 We are passionate about creating cutting-edge tools for stock analysis, portfolio management, and algorithmic trading.
-Our work leverages **AI**, **blockchain technologies**, and **quantitative trading strategies** to empower decision-makers and traders alike.
+Our work leverages **AI**, and **quantitative trading strategies** to empower decision-makers and traders alike.

 ### 🌈 How You Can Contribute
 - **Report Bugs**: Found an issue?
 Please let us know by opening an issue in this repository.